LEARNAcademy/instructor-syllabus/tech-interviews/whiteboarding-questions.md

 **Student 1:**
 TECH QUESTIONS:
 1) What makes you a good teammate?
-2) What is the difference between a JavaScript function using the keyword function and a function using the fat arrow syntax?
+2) What is the difference between a JavaScript function using the keyword function and a function using the arrow syntax?
-3) How would you determine if a number is prime?
+3) Explain how you would write code to determine if a number is prime.

 PROMPT:
 Write a function that takes in a string and checks if the string is a palindrome.
 (Can be done in JavaScript or Ruby)